-Late Friday the Gowanus Institute (GI) sent out a proposal for a building something other than 78000 sq. ft.
+Late Friday the Gowanus Institute (GI) sent out a proposal for a structure other than 78000 sq. ft.
 Whole Foods store at 3rd Ave. and 3rd St. This location is up for debate (vote set for Feb 28th) by the NYC Board of Standards And Appeals over whether or not Whole Foods Markets can use a variance to allow food, which is again area zoning regulation (…aka if Whole Foods can actually sell food).
 It’s also the same location that the Gowanus Institutes (GI) did an independent study on that showed the Whole Foods proposed store would dramatically increase traffic in the area.

 So, what does the Gowanus Institute want to build at this site instead of a Whole Foods store? a park? a gondola factory for the Canal when it’s cleaned? a spaceport?
 None of these actually!
 The Gowanus Institutes (GI) new plans call for two large buildings at the site with one building offering culinary arts & food production and the other building for creative and green industries.
 The new buildings known as Gowanus Industrial Park: A Center for Culinary and Industrial Innovation (CICI) would offer :

 vocational training, business incubation and support services for entrepreneurs in the culinary and creative

 The proposal doesn’t get rid of Whole Foods either.
 Specifically the building closet to 3rd Avenue (yellow one above), which would be four stories with 75,000 sq ft of space, could be:

 developed and operated by WFM [Whole Foods Market] as a state-of-the-art commercial food production and training facility as well as a kitchen incubator.”